Yahvuh/Eliza/README.md

 * *Create configuration folder for static items (Name, Blog title, stylesheet, etc)*
 * *Implement more types of markup languages*
 * *Include different types of template languages*
+* *Create a profile page that shows all posts that author has made*